 - Gauze and bandages are placed on your scalp as it heals for the next week.

-Hair transplant sessions typically take over four hours.
+Hair transplant sessions typically take 4-8 hours, depending on how many grafts need to fill thinning areas.
 Stitches are removed about 10 days after surgery, depending on how well you heal.
 However, it may take three or more sessions to finish your hair transplantation procedure.
 These sessions typically are scheduled over a period of three months.

 After a hair transplant, you will likely be prescribed medication for pain management.
 Your scalp will be painful to the touch, and you may also take antibiotics and anti-inflammatory medications to help with healing and swelling.

 Most people take off 1 to 2 weeks to recover after a hair transplant.
 In a normal scenario, transplanted follicles typically fall out about 14 days to 30 days after the procedure.
 This is expected as it allows for new hair growth.

 You should see fuller, thicker hair growing after your hair transplant, but it may take up to 8 months for it to look naturally thick and grow long enough for styling.

 Doctors may also prescribe minoxidil or another hair growth medication such as finasteride to help with hair growth.
 These medications are also used to prevent hair loss.

 Since hair transplantation is an invasive surgery, you will have to go through blood tests to ensure that there are no allergies or existing medical conditions that could cause side effects.